CruiseOutlook

 Heads Up

-Be mindful of pickpockets in crowded areas, especially around tourist hotspots.
-Always keep your belongings secure and stay aware of your surroundings.
+Be cautious of pickpockets in crowded areas, especially around tourist attractions.
+Always keep an eye on your belongings, and consider using a money belt for valuables.